Financing Guide

 Tax credits go to You You Leasing company PPA provider

-25-year total cost Lowest Low — interest adds some cost Higher — no equity built Higher — no equity built
+25-year total cost Lowest Low Higher Higher

 Home value impact +4% avg +4% avg Neutral or negative Neutral or negative

-Cash Purchase
+Option 1: Cash Purchase

 Paying cash delivers the best return on investment.
 You own the system outright from day one, receive all tax credits and HECO incentives directly, and enjoy the shortest payback period — typically 5–8 years in Hawaii.
+Use our solar calculator to estimate your payback timeline.

 All Credits Are Yours